25 (Adele album): North America

 In the United States, 25 sold 2.3 million after three days of availability, becoming the fastest-selling album of the 21st century and the best-selling album of 2015.
 The album reached sales of 2.433 million early on its fourth day, surpassing the single-week record for an album since Nielsen Soundscan began tracking sales in 1991, set by NSYNC's No Strings Attached in March 2000 when it debuted with 2.416 million copies.
 In total, it sold 3.38 million copies in the US in its first week, becoming the first album ever to sell over 3 million copies in a week.
 The album earned 3.48 million album-equivalent units in the US in its first week of release, which is the largest registered figure since the Billboard 200 began tracking weekly popularity based on overall units in December 2014.
 25 also achieved 96,000 in track-equivalent album units in the US in its debut week, and another 8,000 in streaming-equivalent album units, all of which came from streams of the single "Hello", as it was the only song from the album available on streaming services.
+The album's first week sales stood as the record for the most albums sold in a single week in the SoundScan era on both a pure sales and album-equivalent units basis until it was surpassed by Swift's The Life of a Showgirl in October 2025, which sold 3.48 million copies and had a total consumption of 4 million units in its first week in North America.